 - International Society for Anthrozoology Conference (Toronto, ON, 2008)

-A former volunteer for The Donkey Sanctuary of Canada, she is an avid student of horsemanship from a variety of approaches and perspectives, drawing mainly from learning theory, behaviourism, ethology, equitation science research, natural horsemanship, clicker training, and liberty interactions.
-She is also inspired by the works of Lucy Rees, Rachaël Draaisma, Elsa Sinclair, Marc Bekoff, and others.
-She and her partner Ryan have two horses, a Paint Percheron cross named Brando and a Paint Quarter Horse cross named Ruby.
+A former volunteer for The Donkey Sanctuary of Canada, she is an avid student of horsemanship from a variety of approaches and perspectives, drawing primarily from ethology, as well as behavioural learning theory, equitation science research, relational horsemanship, clicker training, and liberty interactions.
+EQUUSOMA®, of course, goes beyond behaviourism to explore how to apply Somatic Experiencing®, attachment theory, ethology, neuroscience, and other frameworks and approaches to understanding and addressing trauma in equines and in the equine-human relationship.
+She is also inspired by the work of Lucy Rees, Rachaël Draaisma, Francesco De Giorgio and José De Giorgio-Schoorl, Emily Kieson, Katarina Lundgren, Marc Bekoff, and others.
+She has two horses, a Paint Percheron cross named Brando and a Paint Quarter Horse cross named Ruby.

 EQUUSOMA® Faculty In Training

-Ines is a Somatic Psychotherapist, Advanced Eponaquest® Instructor, and advanced level Somatic Experiencing® therapist in the medieval village of Moussac, France.
-She offers personal sessions, private intensives, and workshops from her farm, The Place of Grace.
+Ines (she/her) is a Somatic Psychotherapist, Advanced Eponaquest® Instructor, Somatic Experiencing® Practitioner, EQUUSOMA® Practitioner, and former horse trainer and riding coach.
+Originally from Liechtenstein, she currently resides in the medieval village of Moussac, France.
+She offers personal sessions in person and online, private intensives, and group workshops from her farm, The Place of Grace.

-This serene facility along the Gardon River is home to 16 horses of various ages and breeds, 3 cats, and her dog, Maui.
+This serene facility along the Gardon River is home to over 20 equines of various ages and backgrounds, 3 cats, and 3 dogs.
 Ines is fluent in German, English and French.

 Her work is also inspired by the developmental trauma and inner child work of Walid Daw, Core Energetics (Switzerland), quantum mechanics, and the work of Thomas Hübl, Brené Brown, Eckhart Tolle, Dr. Wayne Dyer, Deepak Chopra, and Caroline Myss.
 She has trained in body-oriented psychotherapy with horses (Monika Mehlem, Germany) and co-authored “Marcher dans les pas du cheval – Sagesse animale et découverte de soi” with Anna Evans (2018).
 She is the former co-director of the EquiMotion Institute for Equine-Facilitated Therapy in Luxembourg.